Building a Flow

 Key building terms to know

-Flow: These are automations built in Parabola and look like a flowchart on your favorite piece of graph paper.
+Flow: These are automations built in Parabola; they look like a flowchart in your favorite dot-ruled notebook.

 Steps: Flows are made up of steps and arrows.
-Every step either pulls in data into Parabola (import), pushes data out of Parabola (export), or transforms data within Parabola.
+Every step either pulls in data into Parabola, pushes data out of Parabola, or transforms data within Parabola.
 Think of these as your data choreography or sheet music.
 In the screenshot below, you'll see two steps.
-One is an import integration pulling in data from Shopify and the other is a transform that cleans the data in a specific way.
+One is an integration pulling in data from Google Drive and the other is a transform that cleans the data in a specific way.

-Arrows: Arrows connect the steps and tell Parabola how the data should flow across the various steps.
+Arrows: Arrows connect steps, telling Parabola how data should flow between them.

-Canvas: Flows are built on the canvas.
+Canvas: Flows are built on that dot-ruled paper, called the canvas.
 It's where you add and arrange your steps and arrows.

 Working with steps

-When building a flow, start with a source step to bring data into Parabola and then use transform steps to make changes to your data, such as removing columns.
+When building a Flow, start with a source step to bring data into Parabola and then use transform steps to make changes to your data, such as removing columns.
 Flows end with exporting the data out of Parabola, like updating a Google Sheet or sending an email.
-Parabola does not store data (other than flat files like CSV or Excel files), so Parabola flows always pull data directly from your source (ex: Shopify, Shipstation, Facebook Ads) and export to your destination for updating safe keeping (ex: Google Sheets, CSV files, Shopify).
+Parabola does not store data (other than flat files like CSV or Excel files), so Parabola Flows always pull data directly from your source (ex: Shopify, Shipstation, Facebook Ads) and export to your destination for safekeeping (ex: Google Sheets, CSV files, Shopify).

 Finding steps